minimaxir/aitextgen/README.md

 - Finetunes on a pretrained 124M GPT-2 model from OpenAI...or create your own GPT-2 model + tokenizer and train from scratch!
 - Generates text faster than gpt-2-simple and with better memory efficiency! (even from the 1.5B GPT-2 model!)
 - With Transformers, aitextgen preserves compatibility with the base package, allowing you to use the model for other NLP tasks and upload to to the Huggingface model repositorsy.
 Also, it uses the included `generate()` function to allow a massive amount of control over the generated text.
 - With pytorch-lightning, aitextgen trains models not just on CPUs and GPUs, but also _multiple_ GPUs and (eventually) TPUs!
-It also includes a pretty training progress progress, with the ability to add optional loggers.
+It also includes a pretty training progress bar, with the ability to add optional loggers.
-- The input dataset is its own object, allowing you to not only easily encode, cache, and compress them on a local computer before transporting it, but you are able to _merge_ datasets without biasing the resulting dataset, or _cross-train_ models so it learns some data fully and some partially to create blended output.
+- The input dataset is its own object, allowing you to not only easily encode, cache, and compress them on a local computer before transporting to a remote serve, but you are able to _merge_ datasets without biasing the resulting dataset, or _cross-train_ on multiple datasets to create blended output.

 You can read more about aitextgen in the documentation!